CLeon-Edmonds/OPM_GUI/README.md

 1. A structural T1-weighted MRI scan of the subject
 2. FreeSurfer installed and configured on your system
 3. OPM-MEG data in .fif format
-4. Fiducials File in .fif format
-5. 3D scans of the subject's head both inside and outside the Magnetically Shielded Room (MSR)
+4. 3D scans of the subject's head both inside and outside the Magnetically Shielded Room (MSR)
-6. Python 3.6+ with the dependencies installed (see installation instructions below)
+5. Python 3.6+ with the dependencies installed (see installation instructions below)

 ### Installation of Dependencies